The mountain of acronyms used in ecommerce marketing can make your head spin, but MER is one of the most important to understand.

 While the MER calculation is relatively simple, the resulting analyses can be complex.
 If you’re looking for expert guidance on optimizing your marketing spending, we’ve got your back.

-We’re a revenue growth firm that caters specifically to the needs of ecommerce entrepreneurs.
-When you partner with us, we become an extension of your in-house team: and your success is our success.
+Human is a revenue growth firm that caters specifically to the needs of ecommerce entrepreneurs.
+When you partner with us, Human becomes an extension of your in-house team, and your success is our success.

 If you’re ready to harness your growth potential, reach out to our team.